Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Experimental Evaluation

 We evaluate the anonymity of proposed lightweight anonymous routing in three attacking scenarios.
 The first scenario is when \textit{one of the intermediate routers in the outbound tunnel is malicious}.
 The malicious router only knows the identity of the preceding and succeeding router, so the anonymity of the flits traveling through the tunnel is secured.
 The second scenario is when \textit{the tunnel endpoint is malicious}.
 The router will have the actual destination of the packet but not the source information; therefore by having a single packet, the malicious router cannot break the anonymity.
 This scenario is also considered secure in the traditional onion routing threat model~\cite{dingledine2004tor}.
 Complex attacks in malicious routers need a considerable number of packets/flits to be collected.
 It is hard due to two following reasons: (1) Our proposed solution changes the outbound tunnel of a particular source frequently.
 (2) Since the source and destination have two independent outbound tunnels, it is infeasible to collect and map request/reply packets.
 The final scenario is when \textit{an intermediate router in a normal routing path is malicious}.
 This scenario arises when flits use normal routing after it comes out of the outbound tunnel.
 Similar to the previous scenario, the packet only knows about the true destination, and anonymity is not broken using a single packet.
 In other words, outbound tunnels change frequently, and the source and destination have different tunnels making it hard to launch complex attacks to break anonymity by collecting packets.

-We evaluate the robustness of our approach in terms of deadlock handling.
+The robustness of our approach can be evaluated in terms of deadlock handling.
 We have implemented our model using Garnet 2.0, where the XY routing mechanism is used to guarantee deadlock-free communication.
-When we focus on our countermeasure, the outbound tunnel forces packets to disregard XY routing protocol.
-So, the introduction of an outbound tunnel can have the potential to create a deadlock.
-The first step of tunnel creation (Tunnel Initialization) uses the existing XY routing protocol to broadcast TI packets.
+When we focus on our countermeasure, the first step of tunnel creation (Tunnel Initialization) uses the existing XY routing protocol to broadcast TI packets.
 The path of the TI packet determines the tunnel shape.
-Since a TI packet cannot take a Y to X turn, any tunnel created on XY routing inherently use only XY turns inside the tunnel.
-Hence in the data transfer phase, all the communication inside and outside the outbound tunnel will only take X to Y turns, ensuring deadlock-free communication.
+Since a TI packet cannot take a Y to X turn, any tunnel created on XY routing inherently uses only XY turns inside the tunnel.
+Hence, in the data transfer phase, all the communication inside and outside the outbound tunnel will only take X to Y turns, ensuring deadlock-free communication.